StellarProgressCompany/StellarProgressWeb/newConfig.md

 laravel new example-app
 ```

+If laravel not founded:
+A) Make sure you have the latest Laravel installer:

+composer global require laravel/installer

+B) Add composer bin folder to your $PATH:

+Edit your .bashrc file: gedit $HOME/.bashrc

+Add the following line: export PATH="$PATH:$HOME/.config/composer/vendor/bin"

+C) Use the source command to force Ubuntu to reload your .bashrc file:

+source $HOME/.bashrc

+D) Try to output Laravel installer's version:

+laravel -V

 #### Step 6: Start Laravel's Local Development Server

 Navigate to your project directory and start the local development server using Laravel Artisan